mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 Python doesn't load all of the libraries available to it by default.
 We have to add an `import` statement to our code in order to use library functions.
 To import a library, we use the syntax `import libraryName`.
 If we want to give the library a nickname to shorten the command, we can add `as myNickName`.

-An example of importing the pandas library using the common nickname `pd` is below.
+Import the pandas library using the common nickname `pd` is below.

 ~~~